Causality and independence in perfectly adapted dynamical systems: Conditional independences and causal discovery

 It is easy to check that the equilibrium equations and endogenous variables in this model are uniquely solvable w.r.t.\ the causal ordering graph.
 Therefore, the $d$-separations above imply conditional independences between the variables in the model, assuming the exogenous variables to be independent.

-To test whether the predicted conditional independences hold when the system is at equilibrium, we ran the simulation $n=500$ times (with parameters as described in Appendix~\ref{app:perfect adaptation simulations}) until it reached equilibrium and recorded the equilibrium concentrations $X_s$, $X_r$, $X_m$, and $X_e$.
-We tested all (conditional) independences with a maximum of one conditioning variable using Spearman's rank correlation test with a p-value threshold of $0.01$.\footnote{Because the LCD algorithm only uses conditional independence test with a maximum of one variable in the conditioning test, we do not consider conditional independence tests with larger conditioning sets in this work.
+To test whether the predicted conditional independences hold when the system is at equilibrium, we ran the simulation $n=500$ times until it reached equilibrium and recorded the equilibrium concentrations $X_s$, $X_r$, $X_m$, and $X_e$.
+Parameters were as described in Appendix~\ref{app:perfect adaptation simulations}, except that $k_{Is}, k_{sr}, k_{rm}, k_{me}$ were all drawn randomly from a uniform distribution on $[1.0,1.1]$, and the input signal $I$ was drawn randomly from a uniform distribution on $[0.9,1.1]$.
+We tested all (conditional) independences with a maximum of one conditioning variable using Spearman's rank correlation test with a p-value threshold of $0.01$.\footnote{Because the LCD algorithm only uses conditional independence tests with a maximum of one variable in the conditioning test, we do not consider conditional independence tests with larger conditioning sets in this work.
 We did experiment with larger conditioning sets but we were not able to retrieve all predicted conditional dependences with our parameter settings and only $n=500$ samples.} Table~\ref{tab:protein pathway:conditional independences} shows that the conditional independences with a maximum conditioning set of size one that are implied by the equilibrium Markov ordering graph are indeed present in the simulated data.

-To verify the predicted LCD triples of Section~\ref{sec:application:causal discovery}, we run the simulation $n=500$ times with $k_{me} = C$, where the context variable $C$ is drawn from a uniform distribution on the interval $(0.98,1.1)$.
-To avoid deterministic relations, we draw the parameter $k_{F_e e}$ from a uniform distribution on $(0.7,1.0)$.
-We run the simulations until the system reaches equilibrium and record the equilibrium values of the variables.
-We then apply the LCD algorithm to search for LCD triples in this equilibrium data with context variable $C$.
+To verify the predicted LCD triples of Section~\ref{sec:application:causal discovery}, we ran the simulation $n=500$ times with $k_{me} = C$ as the context variable.
+Parameters were as described in Appendix~\ref{app:perfect adaptation simulations}, except that $I, k_{Is}, k_{F_s s}, k_{sr}, k_{rm}, k_{me}$ were all drawn randomly from a uniform distribution on $[1.0,1.1]$, and the parameter $k_{F_e e}$ from a uniform distribution on $[1.2,1.3]$.
+Note that some parameter tuning is necessary if one wants to ensure that the equilibrium state satisfies the saturation conditions $(T_e-X_e(t))\gg K_{me}$ and $X_e(t)\gg K_{F_e e}$.
+On the other hand, the parameters need to have sufficient random variation, otherwise LCD may fail because of (almost) deterministic relations between variables.
+We ran the simulations until the system reaches equilibrium and recorded the equilibrium values of the variables.
+We then applied the LCD algorithm to search for LCD triples in this equilibrium data with context variable $C = k_{me}$.
 For the conditional independence tests we used Spearman's rank correlation with a p-value threshold of $0.01$.
 We found the expected LCD triples $(C, v_m, v_r)$, $(C, v_m, v_s)$, $(C,v_m,v_e)$, $(C,v_r,v_s)$, $(C,v_r,v_e)$, $(C,v_s, v_e)$ and no others.